leifbr/f5certlabs/docs/class2/module04/lab1.rst

 ----------------

 You will be setting up a default monitor to test any node created.
-You can also choose to use custom monitors and monitors on a per node basis.
+You can also choose to use custom monitors and monitor on a per node basis.

 Go to **Local Traffic > Nodes**, note the status nodes.

-Note that the nodes exist in this table, even though they were never specifically configured in the Node portion of the GUI.
+As you can see the nodes in this table, even though they were never specifically configured in the Node portion of the GUI.
 Each time a unique IP address is placed in a pool a corresponding node entry is added and assigned the default monitor, if configured.